manvirheer/manvirheer-portfolio/README.md

 - ✅ Typography selection
 - ✅ Basic documentation

-### Planning Routing and DevOps
+### Planning Routing and DevOps - March 18
-- Next steps are to plan the routing of the application.
+- ✅ Next steps are to plan the routing of the application.
-- Have a underconstruction page
+- ✅ Have a underconstruction page
+    - I completed the setup at AWS and Cloudfare.
+Main branch will automatically trigger the building and deployment.
+Hopefully, in future, we start working on some more custom stuff in this domain in order to make our website load faster.
+For now, no premature optimizations.
-- Deploy this version until the website is being made
+- ✅ Deploy this version until the website is being made
+    - I was able to deploy to manvirheer.com.
+I will probably keep this as a sep branch in case I need it in future.

 ### Draft the design philosphy
 - Create a foundation for design philosophy